The minimum degree of $(K_s, K_t)$-co-critical graphs: Introduction

 Following~\cite{Galluccio1992,Nesetril1986}, a non-complete graph $G$ is $(H_1, \dots, H_k)$-\dfn{co-critical} if $G \not\rightarrow ({H}_1,\dots, {H}_k)$, but $G + e \rightarrow ({H}_1,\dots, {H}_k)$ for every edge $e$ in $\overline{G}$.
 The notion of co-critical graphs was initiated by Ne$\check{s}$et$\check{r}$il~\cite{Nesetril1986} in 1986 when he asked the following question regarding $(K_3, K_3)$-co-critical graphs: \begin{quote} Are there infinitely many \dfn{minimal} co-critical graphs, i.e., co-critical graphs which lose this property when any vertex is deleted?
 Is $K_6^-$ the only one? \end{quote} This was answered in the positive by Galluccio, Simonovits and Simonyi~\cite{Galluccio1992}.
 They constructed infinitely many minimal $(K_3, K_3)$-co-critical graphs that are $K_5$-free.
+Szab\'o~\cite{Szabo1996} then constructed infinitely many nearly regular $(K_3, K_3)$-co-critical graphs with low maximum degree.
 In the same paper they also studied the minimum degree of $(K_3, K_3)$-co-critical graphs, and made an observation on the chromatic number of $(K_{t_1}, \ldots, K_{t_k})$-co-critical graphs, where $t_1\ge2, \ldots, t_k\ge2$ are integers.

 \begin{thm}[Galluccio, Simonovits and Simonyi~\cite{Galluccio1992}] Every $(K_3, K_3)$-co-critical graph on $n\ge6$ vertices has minimum degree at least four.
 The bound is sharp for all $n\ge 6$.

 \end{thm} \begin{lem}[Galluccio, Simonovits and Simonyi~\cite{Galluccio1992}] If $G$ is a $(K_{t_1}, \ldots, K_{t_k})$-co-critical graph, then $\chi(G)\ge r-1$, and the equality holds only when $G$ is a complete $(r-1)$-partite graph, where $\chi(G)$ denotes the chromatic number of $G$ and $r=r(K_{t_1}, \ldots, K_{t_k})$.